12 items from 2014

-The adventures of Jack Burton continue this June in Big Trouble in Little China #1, the first issue in a new series comic book series from the minds of John Carpenter and Eric Powell, and his adventures continue in Issue #2.
+We saw the return of Jack Burton last month in Big Trouble in Little China #1, the first issue in a new comic book series from the minds of John Carpenter and Eric Powell, and his adventures continue in Issue #2.
 Now available at digital outlets and comic book stores, we have the first pages of the issue for those that want a preview of what’s ahead.

 “Why We Love It: Big Trouble In Little China is one of our favorite cult-classic films because it mashed together ’80s action and supernatural fantasy movies with ’70s kung-fu flicks.
 This is the first time any new Big Trouble stories have been officially told, and we have the film’s original director, John Carpenter, working with Eric Powell (The Goon) on the story.
 You can’t beat that!